George C. Marshall: Statesman, 1945–1959 by Forrest C. Pogue

 Simone de Beauvoir: Witness to a Century edited by Hélène Vivienne Wenzel

-Simone de Beauvoir: A Life A Love Story by Claude Francis, by Fernande Gontier, translated by Lisa Nesselson
+Simone de Beauvoir: A Life A Love Story by Claude Francis and Fernande Gontier, translated by Lisa Nesselson

 Bandits by Elmore Leonard